State School Finance Profiles

 School funding is both enormously important and extremely complicated.
 Large amounts of finance data are collected every year by districts, states, and the federal government.
 These data are used produce volumes of reports and papers, which vary widely in terms of empirical rigor, often leading to conflicting conclusions.
 This can be frustrating for policymakers, parents, advocates, and other stakeholders.

 The primary purpose of the School Finance Indicators Database (SFID) is to cut through this clutter.
-It is a collection of finance and resource allocation measures that is based on sophisticated and widely accepted methods, but is also designed to be easy for non-researchers to understand and use.
+It is a collection of finance and resource allocation measures that are based on sophisticated and widely accepted methods, but also designed to be easy for non-researchers to understand and use.

-Each year, we publish an annual report summarizing key findings from the SFID.
+Each year, we publish a report summarizing key findings from the SFID.
 Although this report does present data from every state, it does not allow for the kind of state-specific detail that many users desire.
-Moreover, while all of our state indicators data are available to the public, analyzing datasets, as well as compiling and contextualizing results from a variety of different measures, can be difficult and time-consuming.
+Moreover, while all of our state indicators data are available to the public, the fact remains that analyzing datasets, as well as compiling and contextualizing results from a variety of different measures, can be difficult and time-consuming.
 These 51 one-page state profiles pull together a selection of key measures into one place and provide a succinct summary of each state’s (and D.C.’s) public K-12 finance system.
 They are published every year as an accompaniment to the annual report.
-These 2017-18 profiles were published as part of the 2021 annual report.

 To download an individual state profile, use the drop down menu above.
 Or download the full set of 51 profiles.